Why is my heart rate suddenly so slow? Please help?!?

 - why is my heart beat slow

-- why is my heart beat so slow
+- why is my heart rate so slow